athomasoriginal/com.betweentwoparens/src/pages/blog-posts/004-reloadable-code.md

   update-event-end-dropdown!)
 ```

-<aside class="blog-post__note">If you have the code infront stop for a moment.
+<aside class="blog-content__note">If you have the code infront stop for a moment.
 Read the src code for <code class="gatsby-code-text">update-event-end-dropdown!</code> and try to see what the bug is.</aside>

 If you read the code, or even ran the code, you will see that this code is not a problem.
 Yes, if we `reload` our app 5 times it would do this: